• Home

 This library is a work in progress.
 We're building a set of strong shifts and practices that will help you cultivate the personal Conditions for leading well first.
 The team Conditions will follow soon.
 You’re welcome to explore what’s here, knowing it’s part of a living, unfolding practice.

-Explore the Conditions for Leading Teams Well
+Review the Conditions for Leading Teams Well

 Protected Rest

-This includes: sleep that isn’t cut short by email or anxiety, evenings or weekends that aren’t quietly stolen by work, the ability to stop without guilt
+The leader has real, uninterrupted recovery — not performative downtime: sleep that isn’t cut short by email or anxiety, evenings or weekends that aren’t quietly stolen by work, the ability to stop without guilt.

 Boundaried Time

-It includes: saying “I’m unavailable” without apology, not allowing intrusions into care routines, not being reachable 24/7, having time that is truly theirs
+The leader can protect time that belongs to them — not the organization: saying “I’m unavailable” without apology, not allowing intrusions into care routines, not being reachable 24/7, having time that is truly theirs

 Nervous System Recovery

-The leader has ways to downshift their system — daily, not just on vacation.
+The leader has ways to downshift their system — daily, not just on vacation: breath, movement, quiet, nature, stillness, micro‑pauses

 Emotional Processing

-This includes: someone to talk to, a reflective practice, a way to metabolize frustration, fear, disappointment
+The leader has a place to put their emotions that isn’t their team.: someone to talk to, a reflective practice, a way to metabolize frustration, fear, disappointment

 Personal Boundaries

-This includes: not absorbing others’ emotions, not taking responsibility for everything, not over‑functioning, not rescuing
+The leader knows what is theirs and what is not theirs: not absorbing others’ emotions, not taking responsibility for everything, not over‑functioning, not rescuing

 Sustainable Pace

-This includes: not sprinting through every week, not living in urgency, not collapsing into exhaustion cycles
+The leader moves at a pace that their body can sustain: not sprinting through every week, not living in urgency, not collapsing into exhaustion cycles

 Honest Self-Awareness

-This includes: knowing when they’re tired, knowing when they’re overwhelmed, knowing when they’re off‑center, knowing when they need help
+The leader knows their limits, patterns, and needs — and honors them: knowing when they’re tired, knowing when they’re overwhelmed, knowing when they’re off‑center, knowing when they need help

 Personal Integrity

-This includes: saying no to misaligned work, refusing to participate in harm, choosing the humane path, naming what feels wrong
+The leader acts in alignment with their own values — not the system’s pressure: saying no to misaligned work, refusing to participate in harm, choosing the humane path, naming what feels wrong

 Support System